synec/jquery.first3/README.md

 # jquery.first3

-Very simple plugin to wrap a number of first words of an element in another.
+Very simple plugin to wrap a number of first words of an element into another.

 # Usage
   By default the first 3 words are wrapped in a `<span>`